ziyong-was-taken/Compression-In-DNNs/README.md

 ### Flags

-- flags include `-m` to choose the model and `-d` to choose the dataset
+- example flags include `-m` to choose the model and `-d` to choose the dataset
 - for example,
   <!---->
   ```bash